wely/DevCamp/HOL/java/modern-cloud-apps/README.md

 	compile('redis.clients:jedis')
     compile('org.springframework.boot:spring-boot-starter-cache')
     ```

+    to make sure that Eclipse knows about the new packages we added to
+    the buld, run the `ide/eclipse` gradle task in the `gradle tasks`
+    window.
+Then right-click on the project in the project explorer,
+    close the project, and then re-open it.

     In Spring, you can apply caching to a Spring
    [Service](http://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/stereotype/Service.html).
 We
    need to create a class `devCamp.WebApp.IncidentAPIClient.IncidentService.java` with this